Syntax-Programmer/ChessGame/README.md

   [List any known issues or limitations of the current implementation, if applicable.]

 License:
-  This project is licensed under the LICENSE.py.
+  This project is licensed under the LICENSE.
 See the LICENSE file for details.

 Contact:
   For any issues or inquiries, please contact Anand Maurya at anand6308anand@gamil.com.